harinarayanan-kp/vizzko/README.md

 # Vizzko
+> ⚠️ **Under maintenance** — this project is currently undergoing maintenance.
+Some features or services may be temporarily unavailable.

 Vizzko is a full-stack web application for generating and ordering custom t-shirt designs using AI.
 Built with **Next.js**, **Express**, and **MongoDB**, Vizzko leverages **Google Vertex AI** to turn your creative ideas into unique wearables.